joken-elixir/joken/README.md

 tokens
 - validations: a map of claims keys to function validations
 - claims: the map of values you want encoded in a token
+- claims_generation: map of functions to be called when signing to generate dynamic values
 - token: the compact representation of a JWT token
 - error: message indicating why a sign/verify operation failed